Quantum-Accelerators/quacc/docs/install/wflow_engines.md

     **Installation**

-    In your activated Python environment, install Parsl via `pip install parsl` or `pip install parsl[monitoring]` for the dependencies that enable a visual dashboard.
+    In your activated Python environment, install Parsl via `pip install parsl`.
 Parsl has [many configuration options](https://parsl.readthedocs.io/en/stable/userguide/configuring.html), which we will cover later in the documentation.

+    Also, you will need to set the `CREATE_UNIQUE_WORKDIR` [quacc setting](../user/settings.md) to `True` to ensure proper task isolation.

 === "Jobflow"